Skip to Content

-You may have heard squirrels but not know which animal you were listening to.
-There are 200 known species of squirrels, and they make various sounds.
-In North America, squirrels are common in both rural and urban areas.
-I often hear squirrels and wanted to find out what their different calls mean.
+You might be familiar with the sounds of squirrels without knowing which animal is making the sound.
+There are 200 known species of squirrels, and all make various sounds.
+I often hear squirrels and wanted to share what their different calls mean.

 Squirrels use sound to protect themselves and their territories.
 Their alarm calls are made up of screeches, rattles, barks, and snorts.
-The kuk, muk-muk, and quaa sounds are used to show interest in mating.
+The kuk, muk-muk, quaa, and quack sounds are used to show interest in mating.

-Squirrels in North America are divided into three categories.
-The tree squirrels, flying squirrels, and ground squirrels.
+Squirrels in North America are divided into three categories: Tree squirrels, flying squirrels, and ground squirrels.
 Most animals communicate through sound, and squirrels use various sounds to communicate with each other.
 They may appear small and quiet, but they are very vocal creatures.

-The intensity of the noise they make varies by species.
-You will find that some particular species are more vocal than others and have their own specific set of identifiable sounds.
-The volume and type of sound mainly made depend on age, gender, and circumstance.
+The intensity of the noise varies by species.
+You will find that some species are more vocal than others and have their own specific set of identifiable sounds.
+The volume and type of sound depend on age, gender, and circumstance.

 What Do The Sounds Of Squirrels Mean?